RoninSanta/Machine_Learning-Image_Dataset_Analysis/README.md

-# Machine Learning-Naive Bees Dataset Analysis
+# Machine Learning-Naive Bayes Dataset Analysis
 The goal is to use machine learning to identify different types of bees from a huge bee images dataset.